-The search for new talent can be time consuming and intimidating.
-As with any company, online job boards like Indeed and Monster are good starting points.
-There are other resources to supplement these tools, and as a financial advisory firm there are some unique tools you can leverage.
-Whether you’re looking to recruit experienced advisory professionals, or fresh, new talent, the following are 11 more resources for finding new talent.
+Finding and recruiting talented professionals can be time consuming and intimidating.
+In this industry, online job boards like Indeed and Monster are not all that relevant.
+There are many other - better - places to locate up-and-coming talent.
+Whether you’re looking to recruit experienced advisory professionals, or fresh, new graduates, the following are 11 places for sourcing the best talent.

 1. Industry Groups and Associations